blu3skies/Curriculum_Vitae/README.md

 </a></p>

 <center> <h1>Joe Ellingworth </h1> </center>

-I graduated from Makers Academy in April 2020 where I spent the 16 weeks learning hard and fast about the fascinating world of code while becoming a full stack developer.
 I'm passionate about all things tech.
+I graduated from Makers Academy in April 2020, a 16 week learning course where we learnt hard and fast about the fascinating world of code while becoming a full stack developer.

-Who am I?
-Let me tell you my story.
-Well, university wasnt for me.
+University wasn’t for me.
 Instead I needed to get out and grab the world.
-Starting in marketing in Mumbai, India, I progressed and developed myself while working in many extraordinary places.
-I eventually became the manager of a department in Batu Batu, the renowned high end tourist resort in Malaysia.
-On my way there I qualified as a scuba dive instructor and taught in Thailand, The Maldives, Costa Rica and Japan.
+Starting in marketing in Mumbai, India, I progressed and developed myself while working as a Master Scuba Dive Instructor in Thailand, The Maldives, Costa Rica and Japan.
+Becoming responsible for the lives of others in high risk activities was a steep and scary learning curve I will always be grateful for.
+I eventually became the Manager of the Dive and Watersports Department for Batu Batu, the renowned high end tourist resort on a private island in Malaysia.

-Looking for something more settled I moved to Mexico and that is where I got bitten by the tech bug while working as a Computer Network Technician.
+Looking for something more settled I moved to Mexico and trained as a Computer Network Technician - and that is where I got bitten by the tech bug.
 I can't believe it took me that long!
-I returned to the UK last year to refocus my career on software development.
-Whilst waiting for entry onto the Makers Academy, I taught myself to code while troubleshooting others’ tech problems to earn my living.
-I confidently tell you my story because it demonstrates I have energy, tenacity, resilience, courage, independence and yet I can adapt easily and work best in teams whilst being a natural leader, or follower, as required.
+Having progressed as far as I could in Mexico, I returned to the UK last year to further my career in software development.
+Whilst waiting for entry onto the Makers Academy, I continued to teach myself to code while earning my living by troubleshooting other people’s’ tech problems.
+My story demonstrated I am a self starter who has independence, tenacity, resilience, and courage and yet I can adapt to new roles easily.
+I work well in teams whilst being a natural leader, or follower, as required.

 **Please expand the drop downs below by clicking on them**
 <br>